wints/documentation/ingredients/sdk_links/custom_redirects.md

 {% section ios_url %}
 ## iOS App Store override - $ios_url

+When a user doesn't have your app and clicks a link on iOS, by default the user is taken to the [App Store or Custom URL](/domains/configuring_the_dashboard/#app-store-or-custom-url) that you specified on the Dashboard.
+If you want to specify a different destination on a per-link basis, include a value for the `$ios_url`.

 <!---    iOS -->
 {% if page.ios %}

-When a user doesn't have your app and clicks a link on iOS, by default the user is taken to the [TODO] [App Store or Custom URL]() that you specified on the Dashboard.
-If you want to specify a different destination on a per-link basis, include a value for $ios_url.

 {% highlight objc %}
 [[Branch getInstance] getShortURLWithParams:@{@"$ios_url": @"http://myawesomesite.com/ios-app-landing-page"} andCallback:^(NSString *url, NSError *error) {